 2. The Ad Hominem Fallacy

-The term Ad Hominem means, ‘attacking the person’ or ‘against the person.’
-In this fallacy, the person does not directly attack or criticize the views of another person, instead, they attack or criticise the personal characteristics of the other person such as physical appearance, ethnicity, or other traits.
-These types of attacks are flawed as they do not link to the real argument, and distract the other people from the logical argument.
+The term Ad Hominem means, ‘attacking the person or ‘against the person.’
+In this fallacy, the person does not directly attack or criticize the views of another person, instead, they attack or criticize the personal characteristics of the other person such as physical appearance, ethnicity, or other traits.
+These types of attacks are flawed as they do not link to the real argument, and distract other people from the logical argument.

 Example of Ad Hominem Fallacy

 Ad hominem arguments are generally observed in politics, which are commonly known as ‘mudslinging.’
 These arguments make it easier for politicians to manipulate the opinions of the voters regarding the opposition parties.
 For example, Politician A will say that you should not vote the Politician B because Politician B is not trustworthy as he/she is not fluent in speaking Hindi.
 Well, if we think logically, there is no relevant link between these two factors, i.e., a person who can speak Hindi fluently does not mean that he/she will be a trustworthy politician.
 Hence, this is an example of the ad hominem fallacy.
 People often confuse the ad hominem fallacy with the insult.
 Remember we can not term anything as an ad hominem fallacy it is not an argument.
 For example, if we say that ‘all students in section B are liars’ then it is an insult, but if we say a boy name Jay can not become the team leader as he belongs to section B, then it is an example of ad hominem fallacy.